-The Building Fund increased \$177,828 primarily as a result of a contribution from Columbus Metropolitan Library.
+The Building Fund decreased \$251,816 primarily as a result of current year expenditures exceeding revenues.

 General Fund Budgeting Highlights

 The Library's budget is prepared according to Ohio law and is based upon accounting for certain transactions on a basis of cash receipts, disbursements, and encumbrances.
 The most significant budgeted fund is the General Fund.